Russia-Ukraine war: Key things to know about the conflict

 WHAT'S THE VIEW FROM INSIDE RUSSIA?

-The list of companies that have stopped operating in Russia grew Thursday, with German fashion brand Hugo Boss temporarily closing its stores and U.S.-based hotel chains Hilton and Marriott closing their Moscow offices, though their Russian hotels are owned and operated by franchisees and will stay open.

-Goldman Sachs said it would close its operations in Russia entirely, making it the first major Wall Street bank to do so since Russia invaded Ukraine.
-And JPMorgan Chase said it was “unwinding” its Russian banking business.
+Moscow is making more moves to restrict access to foreign social media platforms.
+On Friday, Russian's communications and media regulator said it's blocking access to Instagram because it's being used to call for violence against Russian soldiers.

+That comes after Facebook owner, Meta Platforms, which also owns Instagram, said it had “made allowances for forms of political expression that would normally violate our rules on violent speech, such as ‘death to the Russian invaders’.”
+Meta's statement stressed it would not allow credible calls for violence against Russian civilians.

-Meanwhile, Twitter launched a privacy-protected version of its site to bypass surveillance and censorship after Russia restricted access to its service in the country.
+Russia has already blocked access to Facebook and limited access to Twitter, but Twitter has launched a privacy-protected version of its site to bypass surveillance and censorship.

+Meanwhile, YouTube started blocking global access to channels associated with Russian state-funded media, and said it is removing content about Russia’s invasion of Ukraine that violates its policy about minimizing or trivializing "well-documented violent events.”

 Follow the AP’s coverage of the war between Russia and Ukraine: https://apnews.com/hub/russia-ukraine